 This version of a homemade downrigger does without the reel too, by using a planer line of a fixed length which is secured directly to a stern mooring cleat!

-Using this version on Alacazam it frees up the Penn Senator for trolling duties, enabling me to set two standard trolling lines plus one on the Poor Mans Downrigger Planer Kit shown below
+Using this version on Alacazam it frees up the Penn Senator for trolling duties, enabling me to set two standard trolling lines plus one on the aptly-named Poor Man's Downrigger Planer Kit shown below.

 Using this approach together with a deep-diving plug, I reckon I can get the lure down about 50ft (16m) with Alacazam bowling along at 6 to 7 knots.